-The UConnectTM system can be used with any Hands-Free Profile certified BluetoothTM cellular phone.
-See www.chrysler.com/uconnect for supported phones.
-If your cellular phone supports a different profile (e.g., Headset Profile), you may not be able to use any UConnectTM features.
+The UConnect[TM] system can be used with any Hands-Free Profile certified BluetoothTM cellular phone.
+See UConnect[TM] website for supported phones.
+If your cellular phone supports a different profile (e.g., Headset Profile) you may not be able to use any UConnectTM features.
 Refer to your cellular service provider or the phone manufacturer for details.

-The UConnectTM system is fully integrated with the vehicle's audio system.
-The volume of the UConnectTM system can be adjusted either from the radio volume control knob, or from the steering wheel radio control (right switch), if so equipped.
+The UConnect[TM] system is fully integrated with the vehicle's audio system.
+The volume of the UConnectTM system can be adjusted either from the radio volume control knob or from the steering wheel radio control (right switch), if so equipped.